-If you are a landlord or a tenant and would like to make an appointment with Kincaid Business & Entrepreneurial Law, LLC ® regarding a real estate law matter in connection with a commercial lease agreement, commercial lease negotiation, or commercial lease term sheet, please feel free to conveniently schedule with us here.
+If you are a landlord or a tenant and would like to make an appointment with Kincaid Business & Entrepreneurial Law, LLC ® regarding a real estate law matter in connection with a commercial lease agreement, commercial lease negotiation, commercial lease term sheet, or commercial lease termination, please feel free to conveniently schedule with us here.
 You may also wish to read more about associated real estate practice areas, purchasing or selling real estate, advising on real estate disputes and reviewing residential leases, on our website.